karisuchy/stock_analysis/README.md

 - **Yearly Return**: the percentage difference, increase or decrease, in price from the beginning of the year to the end of the year.

-With a simple click of a button, the final product allows Steve to generate a report that is quickly and easily understood for a large number of stocks.
+With a simple click of a button, Steve can now generate easy to understand reports for a large number of stocks.

 ## Results